What is tomato pie?

 - Spread the mayonnaise-cheese goodness over the tomatoes, covering completely.
 Crown it with the saltine cracker-cheese-parsley mixture, covering the pie completely.

 - Set on a baking sheet and place in the 375 degree F oven.
-Reduce heat to 350 degrees F, and cook 30 minutes.
+Reduce heat to 350 degrees F, and cook 30 to 40 minutes.
 Check to make sure the pie is hot, bubbly, cheesey, fairly firm, and nicely browned on top.

 - Transfer to a wire rack or a folded kitchen towel and cool.
 Serve warm or at room temperature.

 - Serves 6 to 8

 Amount Per Serving Calories 681Total Fat 53gSaturated Fat 19gTrans Fat 1gUnsaturated Fat 30gCholesterol 76mgSodium 1606mgCarbohydrates 30gFiber 3gSugar 6gProtein 22g